Frostbite (game engine): Frostbite 3

-First released on 25 February 2014, Plants vs. Zombies: Garden Warfare became the first game of its series to run on Frostbite.
+First released on 25 February 2014, Plants vs. Zombies: Garden Warfare became the first game in the Plants vs. Zombies series to run on Frostbite.
 On 18 November, the game engine made its debut in the action role-playing genre of video games with Dragon Age: Inquisition.
-On 17 March 2015, Battlefield Hardline became the second game of its series to run on Frostbite 3.
+On 17 March 2015, Battlefield Hardline became the second game of its series to run on Frostbite 3, and the last to release on PlayStation 3 and Xbox 360.
 In November, Need for Speed and Star Wars Battlefront were both released under Frostbite, the 2016 Rogue One X-Wing VR Mission expansion for the latter game exclusive to the PlayStation VR and being the first VR title to use the engine.
-On 23 February 2016, Plants vs. Zombies: Garden Warfare 2 was released on the game engine.
+On 23 February 2016, Plants vs. Zombies: Garden Warfare 2 was released, being developed with the game engine.
 On 7 June, Mirror's Edge Catalyst became the first action-adventure game to run on Frostbite.
 On 21 October, Battlefield 1 became the third title of its series to be released under the third generation of the game engine.

 On 21 March 2017, Mass Effect: Andromeda was released on Frostbite.
 On 10 November, Need for Speed Payback was released, running on the game engine; a week later on November 17, Star Wars Battlefront II was the last game of 2017 to be released on Frostbite.
 2018's Battlefield V runs on the Frostbite 3 engine.
 In 2019, Anthem, Plants vs. Zombies: Battle for Neighborville, and Need for Speed Heat were all released running Frostbite.

-In 2020, Star Wars: Squadrons is the second VR-compatible game to run on Frostbite, the PC version of the game bringing VR support on PC to the engine (following usage on the abovementioned Rogue One X-Wing VR Mission expansion); on Xbox Series X and S, the game received support for high frame rates and 4K, alongside visual improvements.
-In February 2021, following the announcement of a Nintendo Switch version of Plants vs. Zombies: Battle for Neighborville, Frostbite will run on a Nintendo console for the first time.
-Prior to the game's production, Switch support was added into the Frostbite engine.
+In 2020, Star Wars: Squadrons became the second VR-compatible game to run on Frostbite, with the PC version of the game bringing VR support on PC to the engine (following its use un the aforementioned Rogue One X-Wing VR Mission expansion).
+On Xbox Series X and S, the game received support for high frame rates and 4K resolution, alongside visual improvements.
+In February 2021, a Nintendo Switch version of Plants vs. Zombies: Battle for Neighborville was announced, marking the first Frostbite title on a Nintendo console.